15 Deep Meditation Techniques For Advanced Meditators To Try

 So you’ve gotten stuck on the path to enlightenment.
 Use these deep meditation techniques to go further.

-1. Make it about others
+1. Go deep in meditation by making it about others

 Meditating to achieve personal happiness is one thing.
 Meditating for someone else’s happiness takes it in an all new direction.